 This shirt first appeared in 1952 as a follow-up to HBT overalls.
-This version with sleeve forks was released between 1964-1975 and service for a long time.
+This version with sleeve forks was released between 1964-1975 and served for a long time.
 It is also the final evolution of the OG-107 shirt.
 It is characterized by sleeve forks, pointed pockets, and a right-angle hem.
 The satin cotton fabric is still used.
 Although the OG-507 after 1975 has the same appearance, it uses a cotton-polyester blended fabric.

 In order to best determine fit, it may be helpful to compare our garment’s measurements to a similar garment you already own.
 Lay your garment on a flat surface and take all measurements from the outside of the garment.